What is a Hydrosol?

 The Distillation Process

-First, the still which is holding the freshly collected spring water and plant material is slowly heated.
-As the steam rises, it passes through the plant material in the form of vapor, carrying vital nutrients, plant acids, and suspended particles of essential oil.
-As this energetic vapor reaches the condenser and cools, through this alchemical process it emerges in the form of an aromatic water (now a Hydrosol) along with its essential oil counterpart.
-In most cases, the essential oil will rise to the top, leaving the Hydrosol with roughly 0.1% micro-particles of essential oil.
+First, the pot which is holding the freshly collected spring water is slowly heated.
+The pot may or may not contain plant material depending on what is being distilled.
+The column, if steam-distilling, is where plant material is packed.
+As the steam rises in the hat, it passes through the plant material in the form of vapor, carrying vital nutrients, plant acids, and suspended particles of essential oil through the swan neck.
+As this energetic vapor reaches the condenser, it cools and through the alchemical process of distilling it emerges in the form of an aromatic water (now a Hydrosol) along with its essential oil counterpart. larger stills, the essential oil will rise to the top, leaving the Hydrosol with roughly 0.1% micro-particles of essential oil.

 Hydrosols in History

-Alchemists from all over the world have performed transformational, healing distillations for well over 3,000 years; an artful process we are humbled to participate in and carry forward today.
-The first stills we know of were created from clay, using the sun and/or fire to heat the still, gently extracting a plant's oil and aromatic waters.
-Used in healing modalities and cooking, the most prominent Hydrosol in ancient texts has been the use of delicate rose water, which is remarkably still used today!
-In the 16th century, the design of the copper still was improved, allowing for a more effective process as well as to increase the yield, and by the 18th century, Rose, Orange Blossom, and Geranium Hydrosols were most commonly used to to nourish the skin.
-When the essential oil industry became more commercialized for their potency and scent offerings, Hydrosols were left on the back burner and slowly became a forgotten gem.
+Alchemists from all over the world have performed transformational, healing distillations for well over 4,000 years; an artful process we are humbled to participate in and carry forward today.
+The first stills we know of were created from clay, using the sun and/or fire to heat the still, gently extracting a plant's oil and aromatic waters found in many various sites from Cyprus, to Turkey, what is now Iraq, Persia, Egypt, China, the list goes on and the data continues to change as more vessels are discovered, tested and explored.
+It appears they were utilized first for medicinal waters and later perfumery.
+The term ‘alembic’ that we still use today, is an Arabic-derived word, where distillation techniques and design became more precise and design improved and transformed with copper stills, before it evolved.
+One of the most prominent Hydrosols in ancient texts we’ve found has been the use of delicate rose water, which is remarkably still used today.
+Other texts show waters of Plantain, Rosemary, Coriander and Lavender were plants being worked with in the stills found in Cyprus.
+In the 16th century, the design of the copper still was improved, allowing for a more effective distillation process with its rotating column channel as well as increasing yields, and by the 18th century, Rose, Orange Blossom, and Geranium Hydrosols were most commonly distilled plants used to nourish the skin.
+When the essential oil industry became more commercialized for their potency and aromatics, Hydrosols focus became that of a byproduct, and slowly became a forgotten gem.
 Thankfully today, we are seeing Hydrosols return, with a renewed interest in its precious mist.
+Even in the last 10 years since we began offering our distillations which at that time required a lot of customer education, Hydrosols have become staples as a crucial component of the skincare world.

 How to Use